hplgit/doconce/doc/pub/slides/scientific_writing.md

  * Emphasize key points in bullet items

- * Focus on figures and movies

- * Focus on key equations

- * Focus on key code snippets
+ * Focus on key equations, figures, movies, key code snippets

  * Insert `!split` wherever you want a new slide to begin

  * Insert `!bpop` and `!epop` around elements to pop up in sequence

  * Use 7 `=` or 5 `=` in headings (H2 or H3)

- * Slides are made with HTML5 tools such as reveal.js, deck.js,
-   csss, or dzslides
+ * Supported slide types: Beamer, HTML,
+   HTML5 (reveal.js, deck.js, csss, dzslides)

 <!-- !split -->
 ## Example on slide code